zanahmad/personal-site/content/_index.md

 ---
 title: "Zan Ahmad"
-subtitle: "PhD Student @ JHU Applied Math & Stats"
+subtitle: "PhD Candidate @ Johns Hopkins University"
-description: "Welcome to my personal webpage!
-My name is Zan and I'm a PhD student at Johns Hopkins University in the Applied Mathematics and Statistics Department.
-I work on research at the intersection of mathematics and medicine and biology, specifically focused on personalized cardiovascular modeling and simulation.
-I also enjoy composing guitar music in my free time."
+description: "Welcome!
+My name is Zan and I'm a PhD Candidate in the Department of Applied Mathematics and Statistics at Johns Hopkins University.
+My research interests (broadly) lie in the intersection of statistical learning, computational modeling and medicine/biology.
+You can find more details about my work on this site.
+"
 images:
   - Headshot/zan-greece.jpeg
 image_left: false